Electrician vs. Plumber: What’s the Best Trade Career?

 Plumbing education reequirements

-To become a plumber or electrician I take the same amount of time.
+To become a plumber or electrician, it takes roughly the same amount of time.

 Around 9,000 hours or 5 years of education to become a journeyman in either trade.